ncatlab/nlab-content/pages/17344.md

 +-- {: .proof}
 ###### Proof

-Every acyclic fibration in the strict model structure in injective with respect to to strict cofibrations by the strict model structure; and it is a stable equivalence by item 1 of prop. \ref{StableEquivalencesBetweenOmegaSpectraAreStrictWeakEquivalences}.
+Every acyclic fibration in the strict model structure is injective with respect to to strict cofibrations by the strict model structure; and it is a stable equivalence by item 1 of prop. \ref{StableEquivalencesBetweenOmegaSpectraAreStrictWeakEquivalences}.

 Conversely, a morphism injective with respect to stricts cofibrations that are stable equivalences is a $K$-[[injective morphism]] by corollary \ref{KInjectivesAreIndeedTheStableFibrations}, and hence if it is also a stable equivalence then by lemma \ref{KInjectiveStableEquivalencesAreStrictEquivalences} it is a strict acylic fibration.